incubyte/segmint/README.md

 1. **Create Your Persona**: Sign up and create your professional persona by providing your LinkedIn profile or filling out our questionnaire
 2. **Define Your Content Strategy**: Set your goals, target audience, and preferred content types
 3. **Generate Content**: Use the Content Studio to create posts, articles, and other content aligned with your persona
-4. **Schedule and Publish**: Plan your content calendar and publish directly or export to your preferred platforms
-5. **Analyze and Refine**: Track performance and refine your strategy based on analytics

 ## Use Cases